Print Page

 • Breastfeeding’s associated protection against being obese and overweight — major risk factors in adult diseases — buys your baby girl or boy extra protection against developing certain cancers as an adult.
 (7)

-• Let’s create a space and a place for breastfeeding in the public’s awareness of breast cancer using our non-judgmental, positive, evidence-based approach, and our mission to turn up the heat and Beat the Booby Traps™, not women!
+Using our non-judgmental, positive, evidence-based approach, we’re creating a space and a place for breastfeeding in the public’s awareness of breast cancer.
 Let’s provide breast cancer organizations with encouraging language that empowers and gently educates their members and followers: a simple message such as:

 Best for Babes Breast Cancer Organization Alliance–coming soon!

-Help us to make breastfeeding, the Foundation of Human Health, a part of the mainstream breast cancer conversation.
-Send a link to this post to your local or national breast cancer organization(s) and ask that they include a simple message, like the one above, in their printed and online materials on “How to Lower Your Breast Cancer Risk”.
+Send a link to this page to your local or national breast cancer organization(s) and ask that they include a simple message, like the one above, in their printed and online materials on “How to Lower Your Breast Cancer Risk”.
 Send us an email containing the name of the organization and their contact info once you have done so so that in exchange, Best for Babes will recognize and list them on our Breast Cancer Alliance & Resources page as being a trusted resource for breast cancer prevention.

 References: